Some gear that I think it would be good to sew for climbing, mountaineering, scrambling, backpacking.

 Fleece neck gaiter (hood/neck warmer)

-I’ll probably make a tutorial for the one I use soon, it’s great and has held up well since I made it.
+Here's a tutorial to sew one!
+It’s great and has held up well since I made it in 2009.
 I take it on almost every trip with me, and also stuff it full of clothes and down jacket(s) to make a pillow at night.

 Stuff sacks of all sizes - circular & rectangular